open-component-model/ocm-spec/doc/01-model/02-elements-toplevel.md

   Indicates whether the entity providing a component is also the provider of the resource ('local') or whether the resource is provided by a separate entity ('external').
 This may be useful to determine whether the entity responsible for the component is also responsible for the resource.
-  This property is purely informational and completely unrelated to the access type.
+  This property is purely informational and completely unrelated to the access method type.

 - **`digest`** (optional) *Digest Info*